reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 - [David Smith](https://twitter.com/revodavid/status/1067519542128254976) for sharing R demographics survey for 2017
 - [Catherine Zhou](https://twitter.com/catherinezh/status/1067487447376896003) for sharing entry degrees to data science and R
 - [April Wright](https://twitter.com/WrightingApril/status/1067825378184462336) for sharing the Educators Collaborative of R and SciPy
+- [Mariatta Wijaya](https://www.linkedin.com/in/mariatta/) for sharing more names in section "Prominent Women in Python"

 ## R Improvements
 <p>